Reblixt/TrainCoin/README.md

 ### For the frontend part.

-1. The frontend will be a React app.
+1. The frontend will be a React app. // done
-2. Create new transactions.
+2. Create new transactions. // done
-3. Login to the wallet.
+3. Login to the wallet. // done
-4. List transactions.
+4. List transactions. // done
-5. List block and blockchain.
+5. List block and blockchain. // done
-6. Create new block.
+6. Create new block. //done
-7. Register a new user.
+7. Register a new user. // done

 ## For VG

-TODO: Add all the security packages

 1. TDD for the transactionhandling.
 2. Clean code, SOC, MVC.